dsdanielpark/Gemini-API/README.md

 **Properties of GeminiModelOutput:**
 - *rcid*: returns the response candidate id of the chosen candidate.
 - *text*: returns the text of the chosen candidate.
+- *code*: returns the codes of the chosen candidate.
 - *web_images*: returns a list of web images from the chosen candidate.
 - *generated_images*: returns a list of generated images from the chosen candidate.
 - *response_dict*: returns the response dictionary, if available.